-The top row in Fig. 5 compares the spatial decorrelation structure of sea level pressure 267 anomalies as a function of longitude at these three key latitudes.
-Results for the integration 268 with weak and standard HS temperature gradients are indicated by blue and red colors, 269 respectively.
-The bottom row shows the variances explained by the leading EOFs of SLP 270 calculated along the same latitude bands (i.e., the EOFs are calculated as a function of 271 longitude and time along the indicated latitude bands).
-We applied a 10 day low pass Lanczos 272 filter (Duchon 1979) to the data before our analysis to reduce the influence of synoptic 273 scale variability, but the results are qualitatively similar when based on daily or monthly 274 mean data.
-To further reduce the sampling uncertainty, the autocorrelation functions were 275 averaged over all longitudes and the EOF spectra were computed directly with equation 276 (3).
-This has the effect of imposing zonally symmetric statistics, which would be the case 277 with infinite sampling, and the results are virtually identical if we use the full fields for the 278 calculations.
-279 the first principal component of zonal mean zonal wind: $R^2 = 0.95$ and 0.94 for $(\Delta T)y = 40$ 283 and 60° C, respectively.
-The spatial decorrelation scale of SLP anomalies is approximately 284 60° longitude in both integrations (Fig. 5a).
-The east-west structure of the correlations 285 reflects the scale of synoptic disturbances and wave trains emanating in both directions.
-286 The similarities between the spatial decorrelation scales reflects the fact that the deformation 287 radius is similar in both runs.
-The most striking difference between the two runs lies in their 288 baseline annular correlations.
-In the case of $(\Delta T)y = 40$ the east-west structure of the 289 correlations rides on top of a zonally uniform correlation of approximately 0.3.
-In the case 290 of the model with $(\Delta T)y = 60$, there is a weaker baseline correlation of approximately 0.1.
-291 The difference in the underlying annularity of the flow explains the differences in the 292 variance spectra shown in Fig. 5d.
-In both model configurations, the leading EOFs are 293 annular; higher order modes generally increase monotonically in wavenumber with the ex-294 ception of waves 5 and 6, which explain larger fractions of the variance that waves 3 and 4, 295 consistent with the synoptic structure of the correlation functions.
-The distinction between 296 the EOFs between the two model configurations lies in their variance spectra.
-In the case 297 of $(\Delta T)y = 40$, the annular mode explains more than four times the variance of the second 298 EOF.
-In the case of $(\Delta T)y = 60$, the annular mode explains about two times the variance 299 of the second EOF.
-300
+The top row in Fig. 5 compares the spatial decorrelation structure of sea level pressure anomalies as a function of longitude at these three key latitudes.
+Results for the integration with weak and standard temperature differences are indicated by blue and red colors, respectively.
+The bottom row shows the variances explained by the leading EOFs of SLP calculated along the same latitude bands (i.e., the EOFs are calculated as a function of longitude and time along the indicated latitude bands).
+We applied a 10-day low-pass Lanczos filter (Duchon 1979) to the data before our analysis to reduce the influence of synoptic-scale variability, but the results are qualitatively similar when based on daily or monthly mean data.
+To further reduce the sampling uncertainty, the autocorrelation functions were averaged over all longitudes and the EOF spectra were computed directly with Eq.
+(3).
+This has the effect of imposing zonally symmetric statistics, which would be the case with infinite sampling, and the results are virtually identical if we use the full fields for the calculations.

+We focus first on the equatorward center of action of the annular mode (left column).
+Variations in sea level pressure in this region are tightly linked with shifts in the midlatitude jet, as evidenced by the high correlation between zonal-mean SLP at this single latitude and the first principal component of zonal-mean zonal wind: $R^2 = 0.95$ and 0.94 for $(\Delta T)y = 40^\circ$ and $60^\circ$ C, respectively.
+The spatial decorrelation scale of SLP anomalies is approximately $60^\circ$ longitude in both integrations (Fig. 5a).
+The east-west structure of the correlations reflects the scale of synoptic disturbances and wave trains emanating in both directions.
+The similarities between the spatial decorrelation scales reflect the fact that the deformation radius is similar in both runs.
+The most striking difference between the two runs lies in their baseline annular correlations.
+In the case of $(\Delta T)y = 40^{\circ}$ C, the east-west structure of the correlations rides on top of a zonally uniform correlation of approximately 0.3.
+In the case of the model with $(\Delta T)y = 60^{\circ}$ C, there is a weaker baseline correlation of approximately 0.1.

+The difference in the underlying annularity of the flow explains the differences in the variance spectra shown in Fig. 5d.
+In both model configurations, the leading EOFs are annular; higher-order modes generally increase monotonically in wavenumber with the exception of waves 5 and 6, which explain larger fractions of the variance that waves 3 and 4, consistent with the synoptic structure of the correlation functions.
+The distinction between the EOFs between the two model configurations lies in their variance spectra.
+In the case of $(\Delta T)y =$ 40°C, the annular mode explains more than four times the variance of the second EOF.
+In the case of $(\Delta T)y =$ 60°C, the annular mode explains about 2 times the variance of the second EOF.